 The protection order can be extended for up to one year where appropriate.

-- Any out-of-state protection order will be honored in Idaho, without the necessity of formally registering the foreign order in Idaho.
+- Any out-of-state protection order will be honored in Idaho, without the need of formally registering the out-of-state order in Idaho.